dwrobel/flatcam/README.md

 =================================================

+12.03.2020

+- working on the new database
+- fix a bug in the TextInputTool in FlatCAM Geometry Editor that crashed the sw when some fonts are not loaded correctly

 4.03.2020

 - updated all the FlatCAM Tools and the Gerber UI FCComboBoxes to update the box value with the latest object loaded in the App